cetinboran/goarg/README.md

 + Open your project and write the code below in the terminal.
 The project will be added.
     + `go get github.com/cetinboran/goarg@v1.x.x`

+## Structs
++ I will talk about the structs that should be known here.
+    + Let's start with the **Goarg Struct** first
+    + The "goarg" struct can accept a total of 8 values: Title, Usage Examples, Description, Options, Mods, ModeName, and main.
+    + The values for Title, Usage Examples, and Description are set and used by you using the .Set functions, so there is no need to go into details about them.
+    + However, you need to have an understanding of the other fields:
+        + **Options**: All the options you add are stored in an array-like structure known as the Options struct.
+You can refer to where I previously explained this struct for a better understanding.
+        + **Mods**: This field is a combination of the goarg structure you're describing and the ModeName.
+When making a goarg.AddMode call, the first string argument you provide is used here as a key.
+This field becomes useful when searching for a specific mode.
+        + **ModeName**: This field is a value you set when calling the AddMode function.
+It holds significant importance as it helps you properly direct incoming inputs.
+It's returned to you after processing within the Input struct.
+With this field, you can easily use a switch case structure to direct incoming inputs to their respective modes.
+    + Let me explain the **Option Struct** for you.
+    + The Option struct accepts 4 values, and understanding each of them will significantly simplify your task:
+        + **PlaceHolder**: When using AddOption, the first argument you add becomes the PlaceHolder.
+This allows you to enter the argument through the Command Line.
+You can separate multiple placeholders using commas.
+Additionally, they must begin with a '-' or '--' to be recognized.
+        + **Active**: This value indicates whether the command line argument expects additional input.
+When set to false, it expects input.
+For instance, after typing '-p', you would need to provide another value separated by a space.
+When set to true, it only returns one value.
+You can use this as 'true' when appropriate.
+        + **Usage**: Here, you can describe the purpose of your Option.
+In Automatic Usage, this description will be visible.
+        + **Global**: This determines whether the option is global across all modes or specific to a single mode.
+This distinction can be extremely useful.
+    +  Finally let me explain **Input Struct** for you.
+    + The Input struct accepts 3 values.
+        + Argument: This field specifies the source placeholder from which the input originates.
+Consider a scenario where you're working on a project and receive 4 or 5 different inputs.
+To prevent confusion, you can organize and categorize incoming inputs based on their associated Argument labels.
+        + Value: This field represents the value sent by the user and is returned as an interface{}.
+It's a versatile data type that can hold different types of values, depending on the input provided by the user.
+        + ModeName: As I previously explained in the context of the goarg struct, this field indicates which mode's option the input corresponds to.
+It helps you associate the input with the relevant mode.
+        When we write `args := Setup.Start()`, the variable args receives the incoming values as a slice of Input structs, i.e., []Input.

 ## How to Use?
 + First, let me explain the methods.
     + `Goarg := cla.Init()`: Initializes the struct